johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 _Principia Mathematica_ (1910–1913) is Whitehead's most famous mathematical work.
 Co-written with former student Bertrand Russell, _Principia Mathematica_ is considered one of the twentieth century's most important works in mathematics, and placed 23rd in a list of the top 100 English-language nonfiction books of the twentieth century.
 So he his already quite famous because of that.

+It was Kurt Gödel's encounter's with Whitehead and Russell's work when Gödel declared that "counting works" (if there's a difference between the theory and counting, then we know the theory is wrong because counting works).

 In his later life, he moved to Harvard and started on his philosophical work, of which _Process and Reality_ is his masterpiece.
 Alan Turing read Whitehead when Turing was at school.

 We have the word "creativity" in the English language because of this book.